kerner-lab/VTFDetection/README.md

 Procedure

-1. Run the modified LRX code on the whole volcano dataset -https://github.com/adityamohan29/dora/tree/issue-lrx-mod
+1. Run the modified LRX code on the whole volcano dataset, from the issue-lrx-mod branch in this forked repo -https://github.com/adityamohan29/dora/tree/issue-lrx-mod

 2. Once the results are obtained, run the classify_truth_label.py to separate the results into yes and no instance folders